-1. Copy the code from Listing 6-1 and paste it into a new text file in root-dir/portlets (see "Create a Directory Tree for the Extension" on page 3-2).
+1. Copy the code from Example 6-1 and paste it into a new text file in root-dir/portlets (see Section 3.3, "Create a Directory Tree for the Extension").

+Consider using the following naming convention:

+content-name.portlet

-Consider using the following naming convention: content-name.portlet where content-name is the name of a JSP file that the portlet contains.
+where content-name is the name of a JSP file that the portlet contains.
 For example, if the portlet contains a JSP file named monitorEJB.jsp, then name the portlet XML file monitorEJB.portlet.

-- 2. Replace the values in Listing 6-1 as follows: - Label.
+- 2. Replace the values in Example 6-1 as follows: - Label.
 Provide a unique identifier that the portal framework uses to identify this portlet. - (optional) Title.
 Provide a default title that this portlet displays if its title bar is visible.
-See "Displaying a Title Bar for a Portlet" on page 6-7. - URI.
+See Section 6.1.4, "Displaying a Title Bar for a Portlet."

+URI.
 Specifies the absolute path and file name of the JSP that the portlet contains starting from the root of the extension.

 '''

-For example: /ext_jsp/monitorEJB.JSP
+/ext_jsp/monitorEJB.JSP

 '''